-Running a bar can be a great way to spend time with friendly customers, meet new people, and also generate incredible profits over time.
-However, running a bar efficiently and effectively also requires preparation, a lot of knowledge, and a few organizational tips.
-A well-organized bar runs more smoothly, and customers will be able to sense this.
-When your bar is well organized, your customers will receive their drinks in a more timely fashion.
-You'll also be less likely to waste money on purchasing liquor and other products that you don't need.
-Here are some tips for effective bar organization and operation.
+Running a bar can be a great way to spend time with friendly customers, meet new people, and generate incredible profits over time.
+However, running a bar efficiently and effectively also requires preparation, a lot of knowledge, and some fine-tuned organizational tips to get you on your way.
+When your bar is well organized and you have a handle on your inventory and supplies, you will save money on unnecessary liquor purchases, as well as on needless purchases of ancillary products.
+When a liquor bar is well-organized, it runs smoothly and draws repeat customers with relative ease.

 The arrangement of the liquor bottles behind the bar is another important attribute of effective bar organization.
-Displaying your bottles in an aesthetically pleasing way is just as important as displaying them in a way that is easily accessible to the bartender.
-Many bars illuminate their liquor bottles because the sight of glowing bottles is pleasing to consumers.
-Lit bottles of liquor may entice customers to purchase "top shelf" drinks that hold expensive liquors.
+Displaying your bottles in an aesthetically pleasing way is just as important as displaying them in a way that is easily accessible to your bartender.
+Many bars illuminate their liquor bottles because the sight of glowing bottles is exciting for their customers.
+These lit displays may entice customers to purchase "top shelf" drinks that hold expensive liquors.

 Jiggers and Shakers